-Color psychology is the science of how color affects human behavior.
+Color psychology is the science of how colors impact moods, feelings, and behaviors.
 It is actually a branch of the broader field of behavioral psychology.

 Color can indeed influence a person, but it is important to remember that these effects differ between people as factors such as gender, age and culture can influence how an individual perceives color.